 - In general, shared use paths should carry their pavement width and 2-foot shoulders (on each side) across bridge and boardwalk structures (see AASHTO).
-However, if the bridges or boardwalks are relatively short, 200 feet or less, carrying only 1-foot of shoulder (shy space adjacent to the railing) is acceptable. - Bridges and boardwalks that provide views, or that cross natural areas and scenic areas that may attract trail users to stop and observe wildlife, should follow AASHTO, and may need to have even wider "bumpouts" created to allow trail users to safely stop on the structure and not block the main path of travel.
+However, if the bridges or boardwalks are relatively short, 200 feet or less, carrying only 1-foot of shoulder (shy space - Bridges and boardwalks that provide views, or that cross natural areas and scenic areas that may attract trail users to stop and observe wildlife, should follow AASHTO, and may need to have even wider "bumpouts" created to allow trail users to safely stop on the structure and not block the main path of travel.